tblondelle/DataVisualisationProject/README.md

 ## Solution

 The idea we had is to visualise recepies like a tree.
-Several branches merge in
+Several sub-recepies are represented as branches and then merge to create the final product.

 image :